240v | 208v | 480v Electric Heat Treatment Equipment

 Enabling Safe Pest, Mold, and Odor Elimination

-Heat Over Chemicals
+Heat Beats Chemicals

 Science-backed, electric heat technology eliminates pests, mold, and pathogens without toxic chemicals.

-Durable, Long-Lasting Heaters
+Durable, Long-Lasting Commercial Bed Bug Heaters

 Employee-Owned & USA-Made